 After I followed the installation guide line-by-line, the command line printed out the following error:

 “‘mvn’ is not recognized as an internal or external command, operable program or batch file.”

-Note that I followed the Maven installation guide, word-for-word and that I even checked the user / environment variables multiple times, just to make sure that I hadn’t messed anything up by making a typo or something.
-All of the user variables were correct.
-For reference:
+I followed the Maven installation guide, word-for-word and I even checked the user and environment variables multiple times, just to make sure that I hadn’t messed anything up by making a typo or something.

-- M2_HOME: This is supposed to be a user variable that points towards your Maven directory.
+- M2_HOME: This is a user variable that points towards your Maven directory.

 - M2: This is an environment variable that points towards Maven’s bin folder.
 Example: $M2_HOME/bin

 - JAVA_HOME: Points towards the directory of your JDK.

 Frustratingly enough, none of this seemed to work on my Windows 7 machine.

 Basically, I just made sure that all of variables listed above existed as environment variables.

 In other words, I moved M2_HOME from the user variable section over into the environment variable section.